zidarsk8/ggrc-core/doc/pull_request_reviews.md

     Here `<remote_main>` stands for the name of the _remote_ representing the main development repository, i.e. the one the pull requests are sent to.
     Such a remote is commonly named `upstream`.

+    _NOTE: If the pull request was made against a branch other than `develop`, you need to replace that name accordingly in the `git checkout` command.
+    The rest of this section assumes that `develop` is the name of the branch we want to merge the new code into._

 1. Test should be done on the merged branch: